-Unfortunately, it's not possible to make injectable lip fillings last longer once you've received them.
-Some patients with overfilling of the lips experience tooth disappearance, in which the lips have become so thick that the teeth are completely hidden even while smiling.
+Unfortunately, it's not possible to make injectable lip fillers last longer once you've received them.
+Some patients with overfilling of the lips experience tooth disappearance, in which the teeth are completely hidden even while smiling.
 To make a truly significant change in your smile, ask your doctor to inject the lip filler into the parenthesis lines on both sides of your mouth.
 If you're looking for a more permanent change, a surgical lip augmentation may be the best option.